 Did you know that there is a student society near you?
 Want to learn more?
 Here you’ll find more information on student societies, from what they are, to how you can get involved.

 What you need to know

-There are 18 active societies operating in the UK, and a number of active international societies.
+There are 18 active societies operating in the UK, and a number of active International societies.

 You are automatically allocated to your local student society based on your primary home address when you register with us and start your ACA training.

-You can also stay up to date with events near you or in your region.
+You can also keep an eye out on our events page for events near you or in your region.
 If you are travelling for work, there may also be events that you can attend.

 You might decide to follow your local society on social media, attend an event or volunteer your skills by registering to become a committee member.